HowDoIGitHelp/CMSC23MDNotes/mdNotes/Functional Programming Paradigm.md

 > In fact if $f(a)=b$ and $f(a)=c$ where $b\neq c$ is not a function at all

-A good way to test if a function is pure is if you can (theoretically) create an infinitely long lookup table such that looking up the value for a specific input is perfectly identical to calling the function with the same input.
+A good way to test if a function is pure is if you can (theoretically) create an infinitely long *lookup table* such that, looking up the value for a specific input is perfectly identical to calling the function with the same input.
 And if you think about it this is the essence of a function.
 It is a list of associations between the domain and the range.